-A request for proposal, or RFP, allows you to collect offers from various vendors who can provide goods or services your business needs.
-To identify the right vendor, you need an effective, detailed RFP so you can quickly and easily evaluate vendor capabilities.
+A request for proposal (RFP) allows you to collect offers from various vendors who can provide goods or services your business needs.
+To identify the right vendor, you need a detailed RFP to quickly and efficiently evaluate vendor capabilities.

 What Is a Request for Proposal (RFP)?

 An RFP is a document you create when buying products or services from vendors.
 You can use this document to openly announce that you have funding available to invest in a program/project or purchase products/services.

 Interested companies or vendors respond to your RFP by placing bids.
 This form helps you gain as much information as possible about the products or services you wish to buy so you can decide who to enter a business contract with.

 Benefits of Issuing an RFP:

 - A more organized process for securing a bid